TM Hughes & Son Electrical Services install, repair and replace all types of lighting in Basildon and the surrounding areas.

 Once we have built up a good picture, every room is measured to determine exactly how much light each room needs.
-By measuring the square meterage, we can work out the number of lights needed and the bulbs to produce the optimal light for the space.
+By measuring the square meterage, we can determine the number of lights needed and the bulbs to produce the optimal light for space.

 Age is significant.
 Older people require more light than younger people, so we establish the number of people in the home and their ages.
 Eyesight deteriorates with age.
 Older people generally need more task lighting.

 Windows are a permanent feature that produces natural light.
-The direction the natural light flows is considered Lights are commonly positioned away from windows and to work with the natural light.
+The direction the natural light flows is considered.
+Lights are commonly positioned away from windows and work with the natural light.

-Existing homes already have light switches wired in you may simply want to upgrade the light switches (no new wiring), or you may want them moved an entirely new position.
-If you have a new build/extension you’ll want the new switches installed in the best position possible, we can advise on optimal positioning.
+Existing homes already have light switches wired in.
+You may want to upgrade the light switches (no new wiring), or you may want them moved to an entirely new position.
+If you have a new build/extension, you’ll want the new switches installed in the best position possible.
+We can advise on optimal positioning.